physicsninja/physicsninja.github.io/_posts/science/2017-12-22-More-General-STFMR.md

 ### Half the Battle

 So we made it, but did we really?
 The above equation is still "phrased" wrong, everything is in terms of frequencies.
 We want something in terms of $B_{ext}$ because that is going to be the parameter most sensible to sweep in our experiments.
 We still don't want to assume anything about the $B$-dependence of $\omega_1$ or $\omega_2$, though.
-So, we taylor expand about the resonant field.
+So, we Taylor expand about the resonant field.
 That's where our signal will peak and because the linewidth should be pretty sharp, we can get away with linear order terms only to excellent approximation.

 $$
 \omega_0^2\approx \left.\omega_0^2\right|_{B=B_0}+(B-B_0)\left.\frac{d (\omega_0^2)}{dB}\right|_{B=B_0}